 You can find IRIE on all streaming platforms by searching Irie Bless Man.

-The song, “Look At Me Now,” hasn’t been released yet, but we were given special permission to share a 60-second preview from the video.
-Choosing which part to showcase was no easy task—there were so many moments we were proud of.
+The song, “Look At Me Now,” hasn’t been released yet, but we were given special permission to share a 60-second preview of the video.
+Choosing which part to showcase was no easy task.
+There were so many moments we were proud of.
 Ultimately, we landed on a section that highlights both the rap segment and the hook, which felt like the perfect representation of what we accomplished.

 Check it out here: